cp-algorithms/cp-algorithms/src/string/string-hashing.md

 # String Hashing

 Hashing algorithms are helpful in solving a lot of problems.
 But they have a big flaw that sometimes they are not 100% deterministically correct because when there are plenty of strings, hashes may collide.
-However, in a wide majority of tasks, this can be safely ignored as the probability of the hashes of two different strings colliding is still very small.
+However, in a wide majority of tasks this can be safely ignored as the probability of the hashes of two different strings colliding is still very small.

 ## Calculation of the hash of a string

-The best and most widely used way to determine the hash of a string $S$ is the following function:
+The best and most widely used way to define the hash of a string $S$ is the following function:

 $ hash(S) = S[0] + S[1] \cdot P + S[2] \cdot P ^ 2 + S[3] \cdot P ^ 3 + ... + S[N] \cdot P ^ N $
 where $P$ is some number.